Introduction

 • In the CE edition: The VM will require a reboot to apply.

-nodeSelector is the simplest way to control the placement of virtual machines using a set of labels.
-It allows you to specify which nodes can run virtual machines by selecting nodes with the required labels.
+A nodeSelector is the simplest way to control the placement of virtual machines using a set of labels.
+It allows you to specify on which nodes virtual machines can run by selecting nodes with the desired labels.

 spec: